grant-appzen-12/docs/content/content.md

 * Supplier - Any organization that supplies goods or/and services and issues invoice to the buyer.
 * Purchase Order - An official document stating the items, their quantity, and the intended purchase price.
 A unique alphanumeric id that identifies such a document is the purchase order number.

+{% hint style="note" %}
-Note: There is a specific template for customers whose ERP is Ariba - please choose accordingly while downloading.
+**Note:** There is a specific template for customers whose ERP is Ariba - please choose accordingly while downloading.
 For all other ERP systems, choose the AppZen template.
+{% endhint %}

 For performing Employee Hierarchy Sync alongside uploading all the details of Employee, choose the Employee option and download the relevant CSV template.